krasserm/krasserm.github.io/resume.md

 MerlinOne, [https://merlinone.com](https://merlinone.com)

-- Development of a scalable face recognition system, an image aesthetic assessment service and image restoration models with a focus on single image super-resolution, all based on deep learning approaches.
+- Development of a highly scalable face recognition system, image aesthetic assessment algorithms, a content-based image retrieval service and image restoration models with a focus on single image super-resolution, all based on deep learning approaches.
-- Responsible for all machine learning and software engineering aspects of the projects including deployment to production environments.
+- Responsible for all data processing, machine learning and software engineering aspects of the projects including deployment to production environments.

 ### Since 04.2011, Freelance data scientist and software engineer